Dn-Programming-Core-Management/Dn-Wiki/Dn-FT module format.md

 - Strings are stored in **ASCII** encoding unless specified otherwise.
 - The term "Song" and "Track" may be used interchangeably due to them being switched around in the source and in earlier documentation.

+## How to read this

+- This document aims to cover all known versions of the module format of FamiTracker, 0CC-FamiTracker, and Dn-FamiTracker.
+- As such, the information will be very dense and wordy.
+In order to parse this, you have to keep two things in mind:

+### Program version

+- Keep in mind the program version for analysis.
+- For example, I want to review the module format of FamiTracker v0.4.0 stable.

+### Block version

+- After choosing the relevant program version, use the version chart to identify the block versions used.
+- Now, when reading a block format, choose the corresponding row to the version you have in mind.
+- For example, I need to analyze the `INSTRUMENTS` block.
+Since I have chosen FamiTracker v0.4.0 for my analysis, Its block version is 5.

+### Module version

+- Sometimes, data formats change depending on module version.
+For instance, the row index in the [Patterns block](Dn-FT%20module%20format.md#Row%20Data) has a different data type depending on the module version or the block version.
+- The module version doesn't necessarily change in sync with the program version.
+- For example, the module version of FamiTracker v0.4.0 is `0x0430`.

+### All together now

+- With these in mind, one can now read the data format of any data block.
+- Just pay attention to the ***Present in block version*** column if it applies to your block version!

 ## Version Chart

 ### FamiTracker